vadymzagorodko/dcos-docs-site/pages/mesosphere/dcos/2.1/deploying-services/creating-services/index.md

 When you define and launch a service, Marathon hands over execution to Mesos.
 Mesos creates a sandbox directory for each task.
 The sandbox directory is a directory on each agent node that acts as an execution environment and contains relevant log files.
 The `stderr` and `stdout` streams are also written to the sandbox directory.

+## CPU/Memory Requests and Limits

+Any application will require CPU and memory to execute.
+As you can see above, the `cpus` and `mem` fields can be used to specify the amount of these resources required by the application.
+These quantities are known as the CPU and memory "requests", and the app is guaranteed to have access to at least these amounts.
+In addition, DC/OS has the concept of CPU and memory "limits" which allow you to specify the maximum amount of the resource that the app may consume.
+The resource limit must be equal to or greater than the request; in addition, the limit may be given the value of "unlimited", meaning the app's use of that resource is not constrained at all.
+The app below has a CPU limit of 2.0 CPUs and an infinite memory limit:

+    ```json
+    {
+        "id": "basic-0",
+        "cmd": "while [ true ] ; do echo 'Hello Marathon' ; sleep 5 ; done",
+        "cpus": 1.0,
+        "mem": 256.0,
+        "resourceLimits" { "cpus": 2.0, "mem": "unlimited" },
+        "instances": 1
+    }
+    ```

 ## Declaring artifacts in applications

 To run any non-trivial application, you typically depend on a collection of artifacts: files or archives of files.
 To configure these artifacts, Marathon allows you to specify one or more URIs (uniform resource identifiers).
 URIs use the [Mesos fetcher](http://mesos.apache.org/documentation/latest/fetcher/) to do the legwork in terms of downloading (and potentially) extracting resources.